kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-Any view controller that wants to present a modal view using this scaling segue should adopt `ViewScaleable` by creating and filling a `scaleView` property with the view to be scaled.
-So make `AnimalDetailViewController` conform to `ViewScaleable` by adding this extension to the very end of **AnimalDetailViewController.swift**:
+Any view controller can use this segue by adopting `ViewScaleable` and creating a `scaleView` property containing the view to scale.

+Add the following extension to the very end of **AnimalDetailViewController.swift**:

 ```swift
 extension AnimalDetailViewController: ViewScaleable {